 The English Department prides itself on fostering a lifelong love of literature amongst Carthusians.
 We seek to provide academically rigorous teaching while promoting the need for pupils to learn independently.
-Reading and research skills are developed from the boys’ first term through our targeted use of the School’s superb library; all Fourths (Year 9) also complete our Foundation Course as we place emphasis on honing the technical accuracy of pupils’ writing.
+Reading and research skills are developed from the pupils' first term through our targeted use of the School’s superb library; all Fourths (Year 9) also complete our Foundation Course as we place emphasis on honing the technical accuracy of pupils’ writing.
 We cultivate diverse knowledge of fiction and non-fiction throughout their time studying English, always striving to venture far beyond the confines of the syllabus.

 Indeed the progressive decision to adopt both our own literature course in the Under School and the Pre-U and IB Diploma examinations in the Specialists (Sixth Form) allows us unparalleled freedom to embrace a vibrant range of both canonical and contemporary poetry, prose and plays.
 Gone are the days when the content of lessons was dictated by the conservative limitations of the examination board, with our scholars left underwhelmed by the same tired GCSE texts supplied year after year.